dalexach/Java-team/README.md

 ## How to use
 first download the repository and open the directory Test with Eclipse IDE

+## Java version
+Please make sure that you have the java8 version installed to run the game

 ## Authors

 Daniela Chamorro